tikuro69/SQL-Mystery-Generator/README.md

 # SQL Mystery Generator

 ##  Instructions
-・I created this program to learn how to make something like SQL Mystery ・I tried to randomize some of the variables
+- I created this program to learn how to make something like SQL Mystery.

+- I tried to randomize some of the variables.

-・I made this to study DB and Faker
+- I made this to study DB and Faker.

-・I've kept the details intact
+- I've kept the details intact.

-・The data was imported from CSV into the DB
+- The data was imported from CSV into the DB.

-・There are inconsistencies in the data in order to make it add up ・At least I can play
+- There are inconsistencies in the data in order to make it add up.

+- At least I can play.

 ## Usage